Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Simple Example

 Consider for Statement 1) Figure \ref{fig_ED_INDI_INDI_l}, which reveals the \textit{difference} between the error $e_{p}$ resulting from simulation of the closed-loop system with the INDI control law, and the initial value response of the desired error dynamics $\dot{e}-L_{p,d}e_p=0$.
 It shows that for increasing bandwidth of the actuator this difference decreases, meaning that the resulting error dynamics approach the specified desired dynamics of the INDI law.
 For Statement 2) consider Figure \ref{fig_ED_INDI_INDI_r}, which depicts the \textit{difference} between the desired INDI error dynamics and the desired NDI error dynamics, for increasing actuator bandwidth.
-Hence, the conclusion can be drawn that that with increasing bandwidth the NDI error dynamics approach the INDI error dynamics.
+Hence, the conclusion can be drawn that with increasing actuator bandwidth, the actuator part of the error dynamics in the NDI law becomes negligible, and the NDI error dynamics approach the INDI error dynamics.